xprogamer008/TheOtherHostRoles/README.md

 The Template role is really nothing special :/<br>
 The only reason why I have it is because I suck at making neutral killing roles.<br>
 You can still enjoy and play with the roles with like any other special role.<br>

+### Retributionist

+Create and Idea by EXC4LIBUR<br>

+Team : Neutral<br>
+Basis : Impostor<br>

+The Retributionist is a role that can kill and revive!<br>
+How is reviving any good in a Neutral Killer?
+Let me explain.<br>
+When the Retributioníst report a dead body, the dead player will be resurected.<br>
+The Resurected player ditches his old camp and joins the Retributionists side.<br>
+That Player will help achive the goals of the Retributionist.<br>

 ### Wraith